eonk/dar_book/docs/05-inference.md

 ##  [8]  81.59962 103.15389 105.93597
 ```

 You can see how some elements in this resample are repeated from the original sample.
-In my particular original sample I have one element with the value 113.57432.
-In my resample from that sample I have three with that value.
-In your particular sample the combinations can be slightly different.
+In my resample, I have three with that one value in original sample.
+In your particular sample the combinations can be slightly different as R samples randomly.

 Bootstrapping involves repeating this process many times and examining the variation among the resamples to construct a confidence interval based on the resampling distribution.
 Bootstraping won't work well with very small samples.
 The sample size should be one or two dozen or larger (Kaplan, 2012).
 So let's move to a slightly larger sample and then we will create the resampling distribution.